WebAssembly/website/docs/design/BinaryEncoding.md

 ## Language Types

-All types are distinguished by a negative `varint7` values that is the first byte of their encoding (representing a type constructor):
+All types are distinguished by a negative `varint7` value that is the first byte of their encoding (representing a type constructor):

 | Opcode | Type constructor |
 |--------|------------------|